Open-Wide/openwide-nuxeo-boilerplate/README.md

 ## Open Wide Nuxeo boilerplate

-**!!
-Work in progress !!**

-This repository will provide:
+This boilerplate is targeted toward developers who need to customize Nuxeo for client projects.
+It provides:

-* A set of Nuxeo projects, including Nuxeo Marketplace packaging project, to quickly get started
+* A Maven archetype to generate a Nuxeo project, complete with its Nuxeo Marketplace module
-* A [command-line tool](https://rubygems.org/gems/ow-nuxeo) to help initializing, building, deploying, running and distributing your Nuxeo app
+* A [command-line tool](https://rubygems.org/gems/ow-nuxeo) to help initializing, building, deploying, running and distributing your Nuxeo project.

 ### Installing the `ow-nuxeo` tool